muchdogesec/stix2extensions/README.md

 │   ├── properties
 │   ├── sdos
 │   └── scos
-└── schemas # the schemas references in each extension-definition object
+├── schemas # the schemas references in each extension-definition object │   ├── properties
-    ├── properties
-    ├── sdos
+│   ├── sdos
-    └── scos
+│   └── scos
+└── remote-definitions # a collection of remote extension-definition objects not generated here
+    ├── README.md # details source of extensions
+    ├── x.json
+    ├── y.json
+    └── z.json
 ```

 Each directory is structured by the STIX object type, either STIX Domain Objects (SDOs) or STIX Cyber Observable Objects (SDOs).